DataStax-Academy/zdm-scenario-katapod/step5.md

 ![Phase 1d](images/p1d.png)

-#### _🎯 Goal: having the Ansible automation provision and start the monitoring stack associated to the ZDM proxy._
+#### _🎯 Goal: having the Ansible automation provision and start the monitoring stack associated to the ZDM Proxy._

 The `zdm-ansible-container` also offers a playbook that installs and starts a full monitoring stack, which will make Grafana dashboards available for